‘We’re just here to help’: Conway firefighters give up sleep and time with family

 Conway firefighters haven’t seen much of their homes, beds or families for the better part of two weeks, and Saturday was no exception as they helped residents of the Pecan Ridge subdivision navigate floodwaters.

-“I wouldn’t necessarily say we’re tired — obviously we are — but we muster up the energy when we can for instances like this because for some people it’s just beginning,” Conway Fire Capt.
-Jason Perzan said.
+“I wouldn’t necessarily say we’re tired — obviously we are — but we muster up the energy when we can for instances like this because, for some people, it’s just beginning,” said Conway Fire Capt.
+Jason Perzan.

 But some people stayed, and firefighters used boats Saturday to shuttle them to and from their homes with groceries.
 The National Guard, the Coast Guard and Conway police also knocked on doors to make sure everyone was OK.